-6. Configuring Your Transparent Bridge
+. . . . . . .
+4. Configuring Your Transparent Bridge

 - 1. All IP addresses and PVC values stated in this manual serve only as examples for your better understanding.
-You are required to replace these values with those given by your SDSL Service Provider/System Administrator. - Console commands are case-sensitive.
-Punctuations (examples: '\' underscore, '-' hyphen, ' ' spacing, etc) must be adhered to strictly. - For description and syntax of the console commands, you may refer to Appendix A - Commonly Used Commands for the syntax and descriptions.
+You are required to replace these values with those given by your ADSL Service Provider / System Administrator. - Console commands are case-sensitive.
+Punctuations (examples, '\' underscore, '-' hyphen, ' ' spacing, etc) must be adhered to strictly. - For any queries on the console commands, you may refer to Appendix A - Commonly Used Commands for the syntax and descriptions.

-6.1 Network Setup Overview
+4.1 Network Setup Overview

-6.2 Configuring the Basics
+4.2 Configuring the Basics

-Please carry out the following necessary steps to configure your bridge/router.
+Please carry out the following necessary steps to configure your router.
 Details of each step can be found on the following pages.

-- Step 1: Resetting your Bridge/Router's Configuration
+- Step 1: Resetting your Router's Configuration

 - Step 2: Configuring the LAN

 - Step 3: Saving the Configurations